sjpcp5/obsidian_notes/Hobbies/DnD/Akira/Akira Sheet.md

 * 1 | familiar Psuedo Dragon
 * 1 | Platinum but paid to the guild with 2 copper left
 * 1 | monocle
-* 1 | tome memory and logic excercise intelligence 48hrs intelligence goes +2 increase and increases the total to 22.
+* 1 | tome memory and logic exercise intelligence 48 hrs intelligence goes +2 increase and increases the total to 22.
 It does not tingle with magical energy at the moment.
 Backstory he has read it twice.

 ### Find Familar
 #### PSEUDODRAGON